AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report1_February2019.md

 #### Saul Bernaber, Thomas Bradford, Emily Wood
 #### 22 February 2018

-# Template Description
-This template will lay out all possible sections that could be used for a research report and manual.
-All research reports and manuals should strive to comply with this template, but every team will use different parts.
-In order to use this template, copy this file from the AguaClara team resources repository to your team's repository, and rename it for your team in a format similar to  "[Team Name] [Semester]".
-An example would be "Filter and Treatment Train Flow Control Spring 2017."
-For additional information on all the possibilities in markdown files, refer to the AguaClara Interactive Tutorial and the AguaClara Tutorial training pages.
-After you complete that step, please delete this description and everything above this.

 ## Abstract
 Excess dissolved air in a treatment plant’s influent water decreases the functionality of the plant's filters and sedimentation tanks.
 The Dissolved Gas subteam’s goal is to design a gravity-powered apparatus that extracts this excess gas from influent water prior to entry into the treatment plant, using a fluidized bed.
 The Fall 2018 subteam gathered literature, developed a small-scale prototype, and fabricated a small-scale prototype reactor and an accompanying system.
 The Spring 2019 subteam will iterate improvements based on experimental data to work towards a prototype that may be scaled up for application in an AguaClara plant.